MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 That is the role of Prolog.

-In this tutorial, Prolog is used as a lightweight reasoning layer.
+In this tutorial, Prolog is used as the reasoning (logic) layer.
 The rules can be authored from machine learning models, decision trees, scorecards, analyst rules, or other model outputs.
 The point is not that Prolog replaces machine learning.
 The point is that machine learning can produce usable risk logic, and that logic can be packaged into rules the AI agent can execute, inspect, and explain.

 A machine learning model might discover patterns like this: